Last Updated on

 We’ve come to the end of our overview of Wave!
 For more information on Wave products or features, visit www.waveapps.com.

-So, which cloud-based accounting software is the best option for your business?
+So, which cloud-based accounting software is the best option for your small business?
 Here’s a quick side-by-side comparison of everything we discussed, courtesy of GetApp.com:

 This piece took a long time to write.
 The hours I’ve spent researching the facts, comparing the features, and consulting with my Tech Troop have been worth it though because I know now that Wave is a better fit for my writing business.
 Why?